Nikhils-G/AI-Powered-Eco-Citizenship-Platform/README.md

 ## Usage :

+- Input User Data: Users log in to their personal dashboard and input daily activities (e.g., energy usage, transportation).
 - Track Eco-Points: Users earn eco-points for actions such as reducing energy consumption or switching to renewable energ
 - View Carbon Footprint: Visualize personal and community-wide carbon emissions trends with interactive graphs.
 - Receive Recommendations: Based on the user's historical data and forecasted trends, personalized recommendations are provided.